sealninja/react-i18nify/README.md

 setLocale('nl');
 ```

-Now you're all set up to start unleashing the power of `react-i18nify`!
+Now you're all set up to unleash the power of `react-i18nify`!

 ## Components